Equity, Diversity & Intercultural Programs

 - Promote a diverse, inclusive, and just community

 - Advance the engagement and success of students from traditionally underserved backgrounds in the U.S. and international students from around the world.

 One of Minnesota’s most diverse universities, nearly two-thirds of Morris students come from one or more of the populations that have historically been underserved in higher education.
 This is a reflection of Morris’ distinctive institutional history and our mission and vision as a public liberal arts college where dedicated faculty, staff and students work together to build more vibrant and inclusive communities.

 We Are Morris!
 A Snapshot

-- Around 1 in 10 of us use the Disability Resource Center
+- 15% of all students are registered with the Disability Resource Center

 - Many of us are “all of the above”